Bazedoxifene

 Bazedoxifene, used as bazedoxifene acetate, is a medication for bone problems and possibly (pending more study) for cancer.
 It is a third-generation selective estrogen receptor modulator (SERM).
 Since late 2013 it has had U.S. FDA approval for bazedoxifene as part of the combination drug Duavee in the prevention (not treatment) of postmenopausal osteoporosis.
 It is also being studied for possible treatment of breast cancer and pancreatic cancer.

 Medical uses

-Bazedoxifene is used in the treatment of postmenopausal osteoporosis.
+Bazedoxifene is used in the prevention of postmenopausal osteoporosis.

+Osteoporosis represents a major public health concern, especially as the number of postmenopausal women continues to rise.
+As a result, the need for innovative treatments has become increasingly important.
+Bazedoxifene (BZA) has emerged as a promising option for postmenopausal osteoporosis due to its demonstrated effectiveness in reducing bone loss and fractures, as well as its strong safety and tolerability profile.
+For women who cannot or prefer not to use bisphosphonates, owing to gastrointestinal side effects, safety risks, or contraindications, selective estrogen receptor modulators (SERMs) like BZA may serve as a suitable alternative.
+SERMs may also benefit younger women who are at higher risk of fractures and require long-term treatment.

+Furthermore, BZA has been paired with conjugated estrogens (TSEC) for both osteoporosis prevention and the management of menopausal symptoms.
+Given its positive safety record and efficacy in preventing fractures, BZA is becoming an increasingly important option within the current landscape of osteoporosis therapies.

 Available forms

 Bazedoxifene is marketed both alone and in combination with conjugated estrogens.

 Pharmacology

 Pharmacodynamics

 Bazedoxifene is a selective estrogen receptor modulator (SERM), or a mixed agonist and antagonist of the estrogen receptor (ER) in different tissues.

 Chemistry

 The drug is a member of the 2-phenylindole group of SERMs, along with zindoxifene and pipendoxifene.

 History

-Development

-Bazedoxifene was developed by Pfizer following the completion of their takeover of Wyeth Pharmaceuticals.
-It is the result of an exclusive research collaboration between Wyeth Pharmaceuticals and Ligand Pharmaceuticals.